Research from Robert Walters has found that almost three quarters (73%) of professionals have left a job because they disliked the company culture.

 The study also found that while 82% of professionals have worked for a company where they disliked the company culture, 90% of employers recognised the importance of finding candidates who are a good cultural fit for their organisation.

-“The majority of employers recognise that ensuring potential staff are a good cultural fit is important, given the serious impact poor cultural fit can have on productivity at work and ultimately whether or not staff will stay with the company,” said James Murray, Associate Director at Robert Walters.
+“The majority of employers recognise that ensuring potential staff are a good cultural fit is important, given the serious impact poor cultural fit can have on productivity at work and ultimately whether or not staff will stay with the company,” said Daniel Harris, Director at Robert Walters.

 “However, given the high number of professionals who have left a job due to issues with the company culture it is clear that many employers should consider the impact that company culture can have during the hiring process and in attracting and retaining top talent.”